Wenzel Scholz

-Wenzel Johann Scholz (Wenzislaus Johann, real name Wenzel von Plümeke; 28 March 1787 – 5 October 1857) was an Austrian actor in Laibach, Klagenfurt, Graz and in Vienna, above all at the Alt-Wiener Volkstheater, who became known as the partner of Johann Nestroy in his posses and Lustspiels.
+Wenzel Johann Scholz (28 March 1787 – 5 October 1857) was an Austrian actor in Laibach, Klagenfurt, Graz and in Vienna, above all at the Alt-Wiener Volkstheater, who became known as the partner of Johann Nestroy in his Possen and Lustspiel comedies.

 Origin

 He was born in Innsbruck, although some sources give the location as Brixen.
 In many biographies, Maximilian Scholz (1744–1834) is mentioned as his father.
 It was actually the actor Leopold Scholz (1748–1826), who was possibly a brother or close relative of Maximilian.
-The error may have resulted from the fact that both Scholz had a born Tilly as their wife.
+The error may have resulted from the fact that both men were married to women with the maiden name Tilly.

 Debut

-Scholz was an actor's child whose talent protested early against the forced profession of a merchant.
+Scholz was the child of an actor; he showed early theatrical talent and resisted his forced apprenticeship as a merchant.

 He made his debut in 1811 at the age of 24 in his mother's theatre troupe in the role of Harlequin in Friedrich Schiller's Turandot, Prinzessin von China and then appeared predominantly in Laibach and Klagenfurt.
 In March 1815 he was engaged for several weeks at the Hofburgtheater in Vienna, his debut was as Traugott in August von Kotzebue's play Bruderzwist oder die Versöhnung.
-Since his abilities were not recognized and he "soon felt the oppressiveness of the noble atmosphere", he became Kasperle, as his father proclaimed punitively.
+Because his abilities went unrecognized and he "soon felt the oppressiveness of the noble atmosphere," his father forced him to perform as Kasperle as a punishment.
 When Scholz realized that he was destined to be a comedian in the local business, he left the Burgtheater in September 1815 and gave a guest performance at the Theater in der Leopoldstadt.
-Since he was not engaged there despite good reviews, he returned to Klagenfurt, where he worked until 1819 mainly in batch and episode roles and as a young comedian, but great success already gave him some of his later Viennese shining roles.
+Since he was not engaged there despite good reviews, he returned to Klagenfurt, where he worked until 1819 mainly in supporting and episodic roles and as a young comedian, but great success already gave him some of his later Viennese shining roles.
 Scholz spent the next years with various theater troupes with whom he played in the Austrian provinces of Styria and Carinthia.
-In 1819 he succeeded in becoming an ensemble member at the theater in Graz for seven years, where he appeared as a comedian in Kasperle, Thaddädl and Staberl rolles.
+In 1819 he succeeded in becoming an ensemble member at the theater in Graz for seven years, where he appeared as a comedian in Kasperle, Thaddädl, and Staberl roles.

 In 1826 Scholz went to Vienna again at the age of 39 to fulfill an engagement at the Theater in der Josefstadt where his first role was Truffaldino in Goldoni's The Servant of Two Masters.
 From May 1827 he appeared at the Theater an der Wien and pleased audiences and critics as Staberl in Bäuerle's Die Bürger in Wien.
-In 1826 Scholz achieved the final breakthrough to the popular folk comedian in the role of Klapperle in Karl Meisl's Die schwarze Frau, a parody, in which he brought the audience to frenzy with a grotesquely drastic appearance with a bloated neck and "no voice" and according to contemporary witnesses after a nonsens-Wiener Couplet, he had to appear up to ten times on stage.
+In 1826 Scholz achieved the final breakthrough to the popular folk comedian in the role of Klapperle in Karl Meisl's Die schwarze Frau, a parody, in which he brought the audience to frenzy with a grotesquely drastic appearance with a bloated neck and "no voice."
+According to contemporary witnesses, after performing a nonsense Wiener Couplet, he was called back to the stage up to ten times.
 His popularity "soon increased to worship" (Alexander von Weilen, Allgemeine Deutsche Biographie 1891).